leandrocandido/assignment-system/README.md

-# Distributed Event Processing System
+# Assignment System

-A distributed system for processing and assigning events to users, built with Node.js, PostgreSQL, Redis, and RabbitMQ.
+This system provides an integrated solution for managing assignments and events across multiple services.
+It includes a web interface for user interaction and background services for task management.

-## System Architecture
+## Architecture Overview

 The system is comprised of four main services: